Our School Curriculum

 - Application of behaviour strategies including IBPs

-- Listening to children’s explanations/reasoning
+- Evidence of listening to children’s explanations/reasoning

-- Respectful challenge of thinking
+- Evidence of respectful challenge of thinking

 - Opportunities for independence/challenge selection